-Although many companies and non-profit organizations have come and gone after half a century, the Blue Hills Civic Association (BHCA) is still going, and growing, strong!
+Although many companies and non-profit organizations have come and gone, after half a century, the Blue Hills Civic Association (BHCA) is still going, and growing, strong!
+For fifty-five years, Blue Hills Civic Association, Hartford’s longest-standing neighborhood civic association, has been a stable and steady leader in developing Hartford’s Blue Hill community.

 “The Program helped me become a better person.
 It helped me become more open…….especially with my family.”Chince Wilson